 TAL try to respond to all legitimate requests within one month.
 Occasionally it could take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

 There are exceptions to these rights, however.
 For example, access to personal data may be denied in some circumstances if making the information available would reveal personal information about another person or if TAL is legally prevented from disclosing such information.
 In addition, TAL may be able to retain data even if you withdraw your consent, where TAL can demonstrate that it has a legal requirement to process your data.

 6. Countries your personal data will be sent to and why

-If data is transferred from within the EEA to a jurisdiction outside the EEA, it is done so under a Data Transfer Agreement, which contain standard data protection contract clauses.
-The European Commission has adopted standard data protection contract clauses (known as the Model Clauses) which provide safeguards for personal information that is transferred outside of Europe.
-We use Model Clauses when transferring personal data outside of Europe.
+If data is transferred from within the UK to a jurisdiction outside the UK, it is done so under a Data Transfer Agreement, which contain standard data protection contract clauses.
+The UK has adopted standard data protection contract clauses (known as the Model Clauses) which provide safeguards for personal information that is transferred outside of the UK.
+We use Model Clauses when transferring personal data outside of UK.
 If you wish to know more about international transfers of your personal data, you may contact our Data Protection Officer at firstname.lastname@example.org.